Eddie Stanky: Success as college baseball coach

 After his firing in Chicago, Stanky became the head baseball coach of the University of South Alabama in 1969, compiling a 490–195-2 (.714) record with five NCAA baseball tournament appearances over 14 seasons.
-He returned to MLB on June 22, 1977 as manager of the Texas Rangers, replacing Frank Lucchesi who was dismissed earlier that day despite the team being four games out of first place in the AL West.
+He returned to MLB on June 22, 1977, as manager of the Texas Rangers, replacing Frank Lucchesi who was dismissed earlier that day despite the team being four games out of first place in the AL West.
 The 10–8 victory over the Minnesota Twins at Metropolitan Stadium later that night was the only Rangers game he would manage.
 He submitted his resignation due to homesickness the following day on June 23 and returned to college coaching at South Alabama.
 His 18 hours on the job is one of the shortest managerial stints in MLB history.
 According to Leo Durocher's autobiography, Stanky quit because he couldn't adapt to the attitudes of modern baseball players.
 He was succeeded on an interim basis by third‐base coach Connie Ryan and a more permanent one by Billy Hunter four days later on June 27.
 His career MLB managerial mark was 467–435 (.518).

 Stanky was inducted into the Mobile Sports Hall of Fame in 1990.
 He died of a heart attack in 1999 at age 83 in Fairhope, Alabama.
 He was buried in the Catholic Cemetery of Mobile.

 Eddie Stanky Field, the ballpark of the University of South Alabama baseball team, is named for him.

 Managerial record

 Legacy

-Stanky was good friends with Dark, his roommate when the two played together on the Braves and Giants.
+Stanky was good friends with Alvin Dark, his roommate when the two played together on the Braves and Giants.
 As players, both dreamed of managing major league teams one day, and Dark spoke highly of Stanky's baseball intelligence.
 "Stanky knew so much more about the game than anybody else.
 If there were ten possible percentage plays to make, most guys would know four or five.
 Stanky would know ten."
 After their careers, the two did not correspond as much; Dark speculated this was because of his divorce, as Stanky was a devout Catholic.